 Project 1 Pancreas SPORE Co-Investigator; Administrative Core Associate Director

-Assistant Professor, Divisions of Hematology and Oncology
+Associate Professor, Divisions of Hematology and Oncology

 The goal of the research in Dr. DeNardo's laboratory is to identify the molecular mechanisms by which malignant cells derail antitumor immune responses to instead favor immune programs that facilitate tumor progression.
 His belief is that understanding the immune microenvironment (or niche) in which tumor cells reside will allow for the identification of pharmacological targets that can be exploited to destroy malignant disease.
 Thus, his laboratory uses profiling of retrospective human samples, 3-dimensional tissue culture systems and genetically engineered mouse models to identify and validate targetable immune molecules to break pro-tumor properties of tumor-associated leukocytes and enhance the efficacy of anti-cancer therapies.